blog-banner-image

 Criminal Justice Forensic Science

 What department is the program typically part of within the educational institution?
-This varies based on the institution; in some schools the criminal justice program may be found within the department of criminal justice or criminology, while in others it maybe housed within the school of public affairs, and in others still it may be contained within the department of political science.
+This varies based on the institution; in some schools, the criminal justice program may be found within the department of criminal justice or criminology, while in others it may be housed within the school of public affairs, and in others still it may be contained within the department of political science.
 The forensic science degree may be part of the department of criminal justice or criminology, although students should be expected to take courses in departments related to natural sciences and lab work.

 What bodies of knowledge will studies focus on in pursuit of their degree?